tylertitsworth/5th-age-srd/Classes/Wizard.md

 ##### Champion Feat

-Once per day, when casting an Abjuration spell on yourself, also grant the benefit to a nearby ally.
+Once per full recovery, when casting an Abjuration spell on yourself, also grant the benefit to a nearby ally.

 ##### Spell List